 In the 7.04 release, a REST API interface is offered for the first time to retrieve status information and make configuration adjustments from external management systems over a secure HTTPS connection.
 The available objects are stored in a JSON-based syntax as a tree structure.
 The REST API can be enabled and disabled as a service by configuration.

-An explanation of all available objects is included in an integrated online help in the firmware and can be accessed via the Web UI: https://YOUR-LANTIME-IP-ADRESS/clihelp/
+A description of all available objects is available in an online help, which can be downloaded as a ZIP archive here: http://mbg.link/clihelp